ibm-watson-data-lab/cloudant-food-tracker/part-1/README.md

 ### Check the Build

-*Checkpoint:* Run your app.
-This will confirm that the code compiles and runs.
+Checkpoint: **Run your app.** This will confirm that the code compiles and runs.
 While you have not changed any user-facing app code, you have begun the first step to Cloudant Sync by compiling CDTDatastore into your project.

 ## Store Data Locally with Cloudant Sync

 With CDTDatastore compiled and connected to FoodTracker, the next step is to replace the NSCoder persistence system with CDTDatastore.
 Currently, in `MealTableViewController.swift`, during initialization, the encoded array of meals is loaded from local storage.
 When you add or change a meal, the entire `meals` array is encoded and stored on disk.

 You will replace that system with a document-based architecture&mdash;in other words, each meal will be one record (called a "document" or simply "doc") in the Cloudant Sync datastore.

 Keep in mind, this first step of using Cloudant Sync *does not use the Internet at all*.
-The first goal is simply to store app data locally.
-After that works correctly, you will add cloud sync features.
-This is the *offline-first* architecture, with Internet access being *optional* to use the app.
+The first goal is simply to store app data locally, in CDTDatastore.
+After that works correctly, you will add the ability to sync with Cloudant.

+### Offline First

+This is the *offline-first architecture*, with Internet access being optional to use the app.
 All data operations are on the local device.
-(If the device has an Internet connection, then the app will sync its data to the cloud&mdash;covered in future posts in this series.)
+If the device has an Internet connection, then the app will sync its data with Cloudant&mdash;covered in future posts in this series.

 ### Learning Objectives